FormulaMonks/schemer/README.markdown

 Loosely define your schema in your ActiveRecord model and have it created and updated for you without worrying about migrations.
-Useful for when you want to play around with real data handling during extremely rapid prototyping but you really don't care about keeping the data or how it's defined.
+Useful for when you want to play around with real data handling during prototyping but you really don't care about keeping the data or how it's defined.

 **WARNING:** This will create and delete data definitions on the fly with no warning!
 Only use this with volatile data!
 Never attach it to an existing model